TheCaduceus/CloneBot_V2/README.md

 <p><b>⛔NOTE: Download json file as credentials.json only!</b></p>
 <img src="Img/18.png" alt="18">
 <img src="Img/19.png" alt="19">
-<h4><b>12.Once downloaded, now download some required python scripts from here and extract it.
+<h4><b>12.Once downloaded, now download some required python scripts <a href="https://www.caduceus.ml/files/SA%20-%20Auth%202.0.zip">from here</a> and extract it.
 Then move "gen_sa_accounts.py","rename_script.py" as well as "requirements.txt" files to folder in which you downloaded "credentials.json".</b></h4>
 <img src="Img/20.png" alt="20">
 <h4><b>13.Before we proceed further, please confirm you have installed Python (with pip) carefully.
 Not downloaded yet?<a href="https://www.python.org/downloads/" alt="Download Python"> Download Now!</a></b></h4>
 <h4><b>14.All Ready?
 Type "cmd" in the address bar of folder which you created in STEP 11 and hit ENTER or as an alternative of this, you can use "cd" command like "cd FOLDER_PATH" in CMD.</b></h4>